varocketry/guitar-mastery-hub/public/lessons/lesson_045_advanced_harmonic_concepts.md

 ---

-## ðŸŽµ WHY THIS MATTERS: THE PROFESSIONAL TOUCH
+## 🎵 WHY THIS MATTERS: THE PROFESSIONAL TOUCH

 ### The Question Every Advanced Player Asks